hillmanation/Python-IT-Tool/README.md

 We would like to express our gratitude to the open-source community for their contributions and support in developing this tool.

-Thank you for choosing the Python User Management Tool.
+Thank you for choosing the SDS User Management Tool.
 We hope it enhances your user administration experience.

+---

+## Installing Python Packages From GE Intranet
+-Disable Ethernet
+-In toolbar, Right-click > Exit on MyApps3
+-Connect to Public WiFi
+-Internet Python Packages are now able to be installed